 Many of these preschools organise regular field trips to incorporate even more experiential learning into their curriculum.

-At Kiddiwinkie Schoolhouse, the philosophy behind their learning approach is the belief that all children are curious.
-Therefore, they have adopted an inquiry-based approach towards early childhood education that incorporates both play and school-readiness.
+At KiddiWinkie Schoolhouse, the philosophy behind their learning approach is the belief that all children are curious.
+Therefore, they have adopted an inquiry-based approach towards early childhood education in preschool that incorporates both play and school readiness.
 Such an approach allows a child to be confident in their environment to challenge and stretch their learning potential.

 In a childcare centre, the younger the children are, the smaller the class size is.
 This is outlined by ECDA childcare for preschools.

 Qualified & Knowledgeable Teachers and Early Childhood Educators